 Research Data Centers (RDCs) are U.S. Census Bureau facilities, staffed by a Census Bureau employee, which meet all physical and computer security requirements for access to restricted–use data.
 At RDCs, qualified researchers with approved projects receive restricted access to selected Census Bureau data files.
 RDC’s also host data from NCHS and AHRQ.

 RDC’s provide researchers with approved projects, establishment level business data and/or unreleased household data.
 In many cases, linked economic data are available, which provide a huge corpus of information.
 Other benefits of these datasets include low level geo-spatial variables, less top and bottom coding, and bigger samples.

-Please contact Bethany DeSalvo (firstname.lastname@example.org) if you are considering writing a proposal.
-It is best to contact her early in the process so that she can guide you on new processes that are constantly developing.
+Please contact TXRDC Director, Mark Fossett (firstname.lastname@example.org) if you are considering writing a proposal.
+It is best to contact him early in the process so that he can guide you on new processes that are constantly developing.